CodenameCrew/codename-website/src/pages/wiki/modding/songs/events.md

   Your browser does not support the video tag.
 </video>

-This event is used to focus on a specific character, can be used to show the current character who is singing, and it can be used to have it be like a resting change, where it shows both sides of the characters, mainly during empty parts or cutscenes.
+This event is used to focus on a specific character, can be used to show the current character who is singing, and for extra movement during sections of a song where no one is singing.

 In Legacy FNF charts this used to be the mustHitSection which moved the camera.
 This event is automatically created when using Legacy FNF charts in Codename.